monkey-projects/monkeyci/docs/api.md

 ## Implementation

 The script API is made available through functions, exposed in the _MonkeyCI_ script library.
 The namespace will probably be `monkey.ci.build.api`.
+The underlying functionality could be handled by [Martian](https://github.com/oliyh/martian).
+The server-side API would offer an [OpenAPI spec](https://spec.openapis.org/oas/latest.html), that is then read by the client.
+In this way, the client would know which services are available to invoke.

 ## Infrastructure

 Infra-wise the API will probably be exposed either though a UDS (which could in turn redirect some calls to HTTP), or the [OCI API gateway](https://docs.oracle.com/en-us/iaas/Content/APIGateway/home.htm).
 This allows us to decouple the backend from the exposed endpoints.
+It would also avoid overloading the general API.
+The client would have no need for security credentials, since these are handled by the controlling process.

+## Security

+The build script can only have limited permissions on the API.
+Because the script can only access the API through the build runner controlling process, security can be implemented on that level.
+The build runner itself receives a token that it can use to fetch more information from the public API or to access the storage directly.
+Depending on the implementation, storage is either some form of cloud storage, or just files on local disk.